How AI Will Break Capitalism

 While the Industrial Revolution disrupted the value of manual labour, AI will disrupt the value of intellectual and creative labour.

-Cheap labour is “good news” for any capitalist system, but the system exists on a foundation of human tolerance.
-There’s a risk that AI will make too many types of labour superfluous too quickly and thus threaten capitalism’s core demand.
+Cheap labour is “good news” for any capitalist system, but that system rests on human tolerance.
+There’s a risk that AI will render too many types of labour superfluous too quickly, thereby threatening capitalism’s core demand.

 Owning AI systems seems like a future-proof bet.
 But how many can realistically own such systems if we cannot offer the system itself any capitalist value through human labour?